ARM-software/arm-systemready/docs/log_parser_guide.md

 The package includes parser scripts, the suite registry, schema validator, category files, schema, the log-parser and schema guides, requirements, and the license.
+All runtime support files remain under `common/log_parser` in the archive; no `common/tools` directory is required.
+The complete `common/log_parser` directory is archived as one unit, so suite-specific `logs_to_json.py` and `json_to_html.py` files do not need a second, manually maintained package list.

 The archive is intended for standalone execution.
-Its normal parser path still expects the original installed ACS environment and category files.
+Its normal parser path still expects the original ACS runtime environment; category files are resolved from the extracted `common/log_parser` directory.

 ## Main Components